You can obtain a licence to install and operate gaming machines in:

 For a gaming machine that is installed and used during a calendar year, and for gaming machines that change image, the licence holder must state and pay the fee by the end of the following month in form no. 20.053, which can be found on this page.

 Technical breakdown of gaming machines

 Go to the form to report a technical breakdown of gaming machines.

-Guidelines on gaming machinesAll versions of the guideline are not valid.
-We refer you to the valid legal guideline below.
+Guides on gaming machinesAll versions of the guide are not valid.
+We refer you to the valid legal guide below.